TylerRTDev/Socials-Linktree/README.md

 ### 🌐 About This Project

 This is a custom-built **digital business card**: [rtdev-profiles.netlify.app](https://rtdev-profiles.netlify.app/)
 Designed it to be fully responsive, so it looks great on mobile, tablet, and desktop.
-It's central place to showcase my social links, work, and online presence.
+It's the central place to showcase my social links, work, and online presence.

 The goal was to create something truly personal that aligns with personal brand.